aditikhare007/ai-decision-intelligence-system/README.md

 ---

-## 🎯 Why This Matters
+## 🎯 Positioning

-Most AI systems stop at **generation**.

-This system focuses on:
+This system represents a shift from:
-- reliability
-- structure
-- decision usability
-- production readiness
+- model-centric AI → system-centric AI

-👉 shifting AI from output generation → **decision intelligence systems**
+- output generation → decision intelligence
+- experimentation → production deployment

 ---

 ## ⭐ Support

-If this work is valuable, consider starring the repository to support
+If this work is valuable, consider ⭐ starring the repository to support
-**continued advancement of enterprise AI systems and applied research at scale**.
+**continued development of enterprise AI systems and applied research**.

+---

+© 2026 Aditi Khare.
+All rights reserved.